rathod-aryan/cseag3/README.md

  NOTE - (SUPER SERIOUS) -- "pip install Pillow" kar lena please before running the server.

+ Recent stuff done -
- Store page has been somwhat linked link add to cart button.
+ Store page has been completely linked
- "item added!" notification
+ Guest user cart integrated using cookies

- add a footer to main.html which is a mini about us.
+ Added a footer to main.html which is a mini about us.

+ Stuff to be done -
  need static templates for Login, Customer Dashboard. add guest-user/logged-in user in nav bar

+ no pizza for you guys